vitelabs/pow-gpu/README.md

-# Nano work server
+# Banano work server

-This project is a dedicated work server for [the Nano cryptocurrency](https://nano.org/).
+This project is a dedicated work server for [the Banano cryptocurrency](https://banano.co.in/).

 It supports the `work_generate`, `work_cancel`, and `work_validate` commands from the Nano RPC.
-For details on these commands, see [the Nano RPC documentation](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol).
+For details on these commands, see [the Nano RPC documentation](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol), as it works the same in Banano.

-To see available command line options, run `nano-work-server --help`.
+To see available command line options, run `banano-work-server --help`.

 ## Installation

 ### OpenCL

 Ubuntu:

 ```